KeiKey/speech-to-text/README.md

 ### Option 2: Running Laravel Directly

 If you prefer not to use Docker, you can run the Laravel application directly.
-Make sure you have PHP, Composer, and Node.js installed on your system.
+Make sure you have PHP, Composer, and Node.js installed on your machine.
 Then follow these steps:

-1. Clone this repository to your local machine:
+1. Clone the repository to your machine:

     ```bash
     git clone https://github.com/KeiKey/audit